 Sensor data is typically routed along relatively fixed paths from sensor nodes towards the base station.
 This produces quite pronounced traffic patterns that reveal the direction towards and hence the location of the base station.
-Figure 1 illustrates the packet traffic volume forwarded by each node in the network with the shortest path routing scheme (we call it as SP scheme).
-The nodes nearer the base station clearly forward a significantly greater volume of packets than nodes further away from the base station, in the same manner that a river grows wider as it collects more water from its tributaries.
+Figure 1 illustrates the packet traffic volume forwarded by each node in the network with the shortest path routing scheme (we call it the SP scheme).
+The nodes near the base station clearly forward a significantly greater volume of packets than nodes further away from the base station, in the same manner that a river grows wider as it collects more water from its tributaries.
 Aggregator nodes that compress the data from multiple child nodes before forwarding upstream towards the base station can mitigate the pronounced increase in traffic volume towards the base station.
 However, the data traffic still accumulates towards the base station, if the aggregators send their data through multiple hops.

 An adversary can analyze the traffic patterns revealed in Figure 1 to deduce the location of the base station within the WSN's topology.
 Since the base station is a central point of failure, once the location of the base station is discovered, an adversary can disable or destroy the base station, thereby rendering ineffective the data-gathering duties of the entire sensor network.
-Even if there are multiple base stations, an adversary can employ the same traffic analysis techniques to take out each base station one by one, until the entire network is disabled.
+Targetting the base station is also the most efficient use of an attacker's resources, since energy, time, and effort need be expended to destroy only a small number of base stations rather than to destroy every sensor node in the network.
+Given that the number of base stations in a WSN is relatively small, the pronounced data traffic pattern shown in Figure 1 is not likely to be mitigated in any significant way by introducing multiple base stations.
+So, even if there are multiple base stations, an adversary can employ the same traffic analysis techniques to locate and destroy each base station one by one.